Subcortical arteriosclerotic encephalopathy

 marked subcortical microangiopathic lesions at MR imaging

 - a negative family history for strokes, early cognitive impairment, or psychiatric disorders in first- and second-degree relatives

 Pathologically, relatively symmetrical and diffuse bilateral deep periventricular white matter lesions are associated with severe arteriosclerosis of the small penetrating arteries which are thickened, lipohyalinised, stenotic, or even occluded.
 In most patients, multiple lacunar infarcts are also present in the basal ganglia, thalami, and pons 3.

-Diffuse, incompletely symmetrical hypodensities are present in deep white matter, especially they are prominent in the frontal lobes and the centrum semiovale 3.
+Diffuse, incompletely symmetrical hypodensities are present in deep white matter, especially prominent in the frontal lobes and centrum semiovale 3.

 The white matter lesions are usually small, commonly grouped around the frontal and occipital horns and in the centrum semiovale.

 Moderate diffuse cerebral atrophy is invariably present, and lacunar infarcts in the basal ganglia and thalami are common 3.